gergobuzas/hungarian_lottery_stats/readme.md

 It turned out, that their website always receives a json from a google analytics site, which includes every lottery data from 1953 until today.
 I realised this while using the dev tools of the browser and the network tab especially.
-Showing only the five specific numbers that I asked for, was handled on the client side (Angular)
+Showing only the five specific numbers that I asked for, was handled on the client side (Angular) of the szerencsejatek webpage

 With this find, I could extract all data of all drawings and numbers, and get the top5 easily